 Accounting rules affect the sizing of entitlements; for example, if there is no carryover, larger entitlements are required to achieve the objectives of the policy.
 The amount of floodplain harvesting over the long term is affected by climate variability.
-These all need to be considered when designing entitlement volumes and account management rules.
+These all need to be taken into account when designing entitlement volumes and account management rules.
 We undertook extensive analysis of combinations of entitlements and account management rules.

 Issues such as equitable reductions and risk of growth in use were considered when evaluating the combinations of entitlement volumes and accounting rules.
 This process was overseen by an NSW interagency working group including the Department of Primary Industries (Fisheries), Department of Primary Industries (Agriculture) and the department's Energy Environment and Science division.
-A summary of the analysis and recommendations were provided for stakeholder consultation to seek feedback (DPI 2018a) and outcomes of the consultation were published (DPI 2018b).

-6 The process of assessing eligible works is described in the Floodplain Harvesting Policy Implementation Guideline (DPIE 2020)
+&lt;sup>5 The process of assessing eligible works is described in Guideline for the implementation of the NSW Floodplain Harvesting Policy (DPIE 2020)